jorgemunozl/transformer_archi/research/Development.md

 $$\{ \mathbf{W}^{(l)},\mathbf{b}^{(l)}\}_{l=2}^{L}=\theta$$

 You train the MLP with a training data set using backpropatation a loss function anda optimizer.
-Additionally you can use regularization techniques to improve the performance of the MLP:
+Additionally you can use regularization techniques to improve the performance of the MLP.
 ### Fermi Net
 A very important work for us is: Fermi Net @Pfau_2020  it uses different MLP to learn the forms of the orbitals.
 Their ansatz is: [[Fermi Net]]

 $$ \psi(\mathbf{x}_{i},\dots,\mathbf{x}_{n})=\sum_{k}\omega_{k}\det[\Phi ^{k}] $$